-lossless is the feelgood product of html flowers and oscar key sung’s bromance
+lossless is the feel-good, musical bromance between html flowers and oscar key sung

 Photography Phebe Schmidt

-Lossless is a study in shitty first impressions, or rather that they should usually be discarded.
+Lossless is a study in shitty first impressions, or rather that they should usually be disregarded.
 Members Grant Gronewold, aka HTML Flowers, and Oscar Key Sung hated each other when they met in high school.
-But over the years that tension transfigured into something else, ultimately becoming the base of an unlikely but intensely fruitful relationship.
-Both lauded musicians on their own, they have previously worked together as Brothers Hand Mirror: a primarily rap based project that has been central to Melbourne's growing conversation around inclusive club spaces.
+But over the years, that tension transformed into something else entirely, ultimately becoming the foundation of an unlikely but intensely fruitful relationship.
+Both lauded musicians in their own rights, they have previously worked together as Brothers Hand Mirror, a primarily rap-based project that has been central to Melbourne's growing conversation around inclusive club spaces.
 But their kinetic relationship never stops fidgeting.
-Grand credits their evolution towards Lossless to the pair learning how to use Autotune.
+Grand credits learning how to use Autotune as a central component of Lossless's evolution.
 A more earnest observation could be that it's a reflection of their growing friendship.